-vated automatically when the engine is started with the key.
+The Start/Stop function is activated automatically when the engine is started with the key.
 The driver is made aware of this by the function's symbol illuminating in the combined instrument panel and the On/Off button lamp illuminating.